fdcl-gwu/cpp-plots/README.md

     make
     ```
 * Running the program:
-    * Hello world (just an application screen with button): `./hello_world`
+    * Hello world (just an application screen with a button): `./hello_world`
-    * A copy of a PLplot example which includes a plot and some interactive plots: `./hello_world_plot`
+    * A copy of a PLplot example which includes some interactive plots: `./hello_world_plot`
     * A plot example with minimum requirements: `./minimal_working_example`
-    * A plot with utlizing multithreading: `./updating_plot`
+    * A plot which utlizes multithreading: `./updating_plot`

 ### Known Issues
 * At least in macOS Mojave, the main GUI window needs to called in the main thread.
-So using multithreading requires the threads to not to be joined.
-Users need to stick to other measures to make sure that the program prematurely ends once a single thread exits.
+So, using multithreading requires the threads to not to be joined.
+Users need to stick to other measures to make sure that the program does not prematurely end once a single thread exits.
 * The app crashes randomly when the mouse is being moved over the drawing canvas area.

 ### Quick Troubleshooting